GREEN wall horizontal

 Natural Tree Branch Divider

 Natural Tree Branch Divider by Natsiq Outdoor features towering tree branches attached to a lacquered stainless steel base.
-It acts much the same way a natural privacy screen of trees would, allowing in just the right amount of light and breaking up the space without closing it off.
+It acts much the same way a natural privacy screen of trees would, allowing in just the right amount of light and breaking up space without closing it off.

 Globalhaus’s Stick Screen Space Divider